Damiang95/my-dadjokes/README.md

 # my-dadjokes
-Simple app which is deployed with Helm on kubernetes
+Simple app which is deployed with Helm on minikube cluster.

 **Prerequisites**
  minikube